xuanye/xgcalendar/README_EN.md

 - `quickAddUrl`: url for quick add event data by ajax request(post)
 - `quickUpdateUrl`: url for quick update event data by ajax request(post)
 - `quickDeleteUrl`: url for quick delete event data by ajax request(post)
-- `autoload`: if set to `true` , auto load event datas after initialization
+- `autoload`: if set to `true`, auto load event datas after initialization
-- `readonly`: if set to `true` ,control will be readonly,
+- `readonly`: if set to `true`, control will be readonly,
 - `extParam`: other params what will be post to sever side when add,update
 - `enableDrag`:
-- `timeFormat`:default value：`HH:mm`, t is  a PM/AM switch,h 12 hours，H 24hours,m
+- `timeFormat`:default value：`HH:mm`, t is a PM/AM switch, h 12 hours，H 24hours, m
-- `tgtimeFormat`:"HH:mm"
+- `tgtimeFormat`: "HH:mm"

 ## Data format